top of page

 The prohibited grounds listed in the legislation are exhaustive and there is no protection for differential treatment based on other grounds unless the omission of the particular ground is found to breach the Canadian Charter of Rights and Freedom (Charter).

 If you think that your human rights have been violated in any way, contact D.A.
-Commissioning & Legal Services for a free consultation to discuss your case.
+Commissioning & Legal Services for an in-depth consultation to discuss your case.